In this guide, you will find step-by-step instructions on how to change engine torque arm, also known as torque rod on Porsche vehicles with V8 eng

-In this guide, we take a look at how to read and clear Porsche fault codes (also referred to as Diagnostic Trouble Codes or DTC).
+In this guide, we look at how to read and clear Porsche fault codes (also referred to as Diagnostic Trouble Codes or DTC).

 What you will need